Skip to main content

 “Slow down, Rajdhani Express.”
 He put his hand out to resist bumping into her as she screeched to a halt breathlessly.

 “Is everything alright?”
 She sounded concerned.
 “What did Jyatha Moshai say?”
 Aniruddha raised his eyebrows, observing her as he stepped back with his hand in his pocket.
 “You seem to be too invested in this.
 What is the reason?
-You also have someone I need to talk to him about?”
+You also have someone I need to talk about?”
 He tried to sound amused, but the taunt in his voice was evident.
 Bondita narrowed her eyes at him.
 “I wanted to see if Dada is in trouble.”

 “Last I checked, I was the one taking all the disappointment and scolding and heard Jethu call Baba about it, so no.” Aniruddha made her sigh in relief.
 “You can thank me.
 Or he can.
 I don’t know.”
 He shrugged.
 Bondita looked up at him and nodded in agreement, folding her hands at him.
 “Dhonyobad, Barrister Babu.”
 Aniruddha smiled.
 He was about to leave when he stopped before opening the car door and asked, “Are you going somewhere?”
 Bondita was standing at the threshold, lost in thought, as she turned around and nodded.